jzemeocala/Alesis-Archive-Project/README.md

 the related software and SysEX files are virtually extinct...

-Therefore I have spent the past month collecting every single related SysEx file, "Bank/Program/Mix" file, Q-Card Image, and Shareware/Demo/Trial Program that still exists (that I could find via archive.org backups)
+Therefore I have spent the past month collecting every single related SysEx file, "Bank/Program/Mix" file, Q-Card Image, and Shareware/Demo/Trial Program that still exists (that I could find via archive.org backups of all the old forums)